khaled-code-a11y/khaled-code-a11y/README.md

 # Hi there, I'm Khaled 👋

-💻 I’m a **Full-Stack Developer** passionate about building web applications and embedded systems.
+💻 I’m a **Full-Stack .NET Developer** passionate about building web applications and embedded systems.
-🌱 Currently improving my skills in **MERN Stack (MongoDB, Express.js, React, Node.js)** and system integration.
+🌱 Currently improving my skills in **ASP.NET Core, C#, SQL Server, and system integration**.
 📚 Also working on **Embedded Systems & IoT projects** with Arduino and ESP32.
 ⚡ Fun fact: I love creating projects that combine hardware + software.